 Pride takes place around the globe throughout June and into July, marking the anniversary of the Stonewall Riots in New York, which gave birth to the Gay Rights Liberation movement.

-A support centre for LGBT+ people in Los Angeles has also just completed a major expansion.
+A support centre for LGBTQ+ people in Los Angeles has also just completed a major expansion.